Expectations for Visitors to Campus

 - Visitors are permitted to come to campus, and there are no capacity limits nor restrictions prohibiting gatherings on campus.

 - All visitors to campus are expected to adhere to applicable University safety protocols that are in place at the time they visit campus.
 These may include protocols regarding masking and other expected community behaviors.
 It is the hosts’ responsibility to convey the current expectations to guests they invite to campus.

 - With local jurisdictions lifting their mandates for proof of vaccination to enter certain spaces, the University no longer requires proof of vaccination nor a negative test for visitors to attend events.

 - Schools and units should adhere to University safety protocols and may not implement local requirements related to visitors’ health status.

-- Testing is available for visitors to campus, at no charge, during normal business hours at the Jacobs Center or 345 Superior St. in Chicago.
+- Testing is available for visitors to campus, at no charge, at the Jacobs Center or 345 Superior St. in Chicago.
+Before visiting a testing location, please confirm the current hours of operation.
 Visitors who are tested at one of these locations generally are able to show proof of a negative test result on their mobile phone within 30 minutes.